Salmonella typhi Vi polysaccharide and inactivated hepatitis A virus antigen vaccine

 Tell your doctor if you are breast-feeding.

-Your doctor will discuss the possible risks and benefits of having VIVAXIM during breastfeeding.
+Your doctor will discuss the possible risks and benefits of having Vivaxim during

 Having other medicines

-VIVAXIM can be given at the same time as yellow fever vaccine at different injection sites.
+Vivaxim can be given at the same time as yellow fever vaccine at different injection

 Other medicines should be taken as usual after the vaccination.